 - Handle the internal creation and storage of Particle objects in memory

-- NullPool - this does no 'real' pooling and simply creates and destroys particles as used
+- NullPool - this does no 'real' pooling and simply creates and destroys particles as needed

-- SweepPool - this removes Particle objects at a given interval
+- SweepPool - removes groups of Particle objects at a given interval

 - Can be shared across multiple Emitters